Influence of N,N,N-trimethyl-1-adamantyl ammonium (TMAda+) Structure Directing Agent on Al Pair Distributions and Features in Chabazite Zeolite: Results and Discussion

 Before analyzing the relationship between configurations and energy, we tested classical model predictions against AIMD results.
 We chose the ten lowest- and ten highest-energy configurations from the AAA and AAB sets and augmented with a number of intermediate energy configurations to create a basket of 72 configurations.
 Initial structures were extracted from the last frame of the \SI{2}{ns} CMD simulations (POSCARs available in the Supporting Information).
 AIMD simulations were run at \SI{633}{K} for \SI{10}{ps} and the last \SI{7.5}{ps} of trajectory used to calculate the average potential energy.
 Uncertainties were taken as the standard deviation obtained from three equal length blocks from the trajectory. \cref{AIMD_CMD} plots the mean CMD energies against the AIMD energies, color coding according to \ce{TMAda+} orientation, and choosing the lowest energy AIMD AAB configuration as reference.
 The uncertainties in the AIMD and CMD energies span comparable ranges.
 Mean energies and uncertainties are listed in Table S1 in Supporting Information.

 The energy range spanned by the AIMD results are consistent with the CMD-predicted spans and differences between the AAA and AAB subsets.
 Further, the best fit line through the data has a correlation coefficient of $0.91$, consistent with a robust correlation between the two models.
 Nonetheless, some substantial differences are evident.
 Within the envelope of low energy structures, the AIMD energy variations are a factor of four greater than the CMD.
 Similar but smaller variations are evident in the higher energy envelope.
 Figure S1 of the Supplementary Information shows the correlation between CMD and AIMD energy differences for 20 structures with lowest CMD energies and the average of the reciprocals of \ce{Al-Al} distances in those structures.
 The CMD and AIMD energy differences are obtained by $E_{\mathrm{CMD}}$-$E_{\mathrm{AIMD}}$ using data plotted in \cref{AIMD_CMD}. \ce{Al-Al} distances are obtained by calculating the distances among three Al in the supercells considering the minimum-image convention.
+Since a pair of \ce{Al-Al} can span across periodic images, we used the minimum-image convention to ensure that only the shortest \ce{Al-Al} distance is considered.
+By applying such a method, we can generate three shortest distances of the three pairs of \ce{Al-Al} in a given CHA framework.
 The CMD-AIMD errors correlate with the \ce{Al-Al} separation.
 The correlation shows CMD overpredicts the stability of the structures that contain short \ce{Al-Al} separations.
 Structures that contain most 2NN \ce{Al-Al} pairs have the largest errors.
 These discrepancies may represent limitations of the number of distinct atom types in the classical model.
 We conclude that the CMD model properly captures the larger energy variations in the system.